 If you deal with local businesses, they might not be hanging out online.
 Maybe the best place to find them is by going down to the local coffee shop and working there.
 And making conversation, connecting with people, and learning what they need.

-Maybe it’s walking down to a brick and mortar store and talking face to face with shop owners.
+Maybe it’s walking down to a brick-and-mortar store and talking face-to-face with shop owners.

 Maybe it is online.
 But even online, different platforms have different demographics.